a-paija/Bank-Customer-Churn-Analysis/README.md

 Mavenland Bank exhibits an overall churn rate of **20.37%**, meaning approximately **1 in 5 customers leave**, which is elevated relative to industry expectations.

-However, churn is not evenly distributed—it is highly concentrated in specific customer segments:
+However, churn is not evenly distributed, it is highly concentrated in specific customer segments:

 - **Germany:** ~32% churn
 - **Other regions:** ~16% churn